All Episodes Plain Text

 Teamwork is the coolest thing in the world.

-When I decide I'm not going to do this anymore, I will miss the juice of my team.
+And when I decide I'm not going to do this anymore, I will miss the juice of my team.

-Missed practice more than games.
+Miss practice more than games.

 Really?

-Missed practice more than games, because at practice, you're talking to your teammates, you're involved, you have the interaction, you have the coaches.
+Miss practice more than games because at practice, you're talking to your teammates.

-I miss the practices, because, you know, competitive juices between one another, you're pushing each other, and you have the games going on.
+I miss the practices because, you know, competitive juices between one another, you're pushing each other, and you have the games going on.

 It's games inside of just practice.

-You know, I'm against this middle linebacker.
+You know, against this middle linebacker, oh, he got me last play.

 Okay.